learning-zone/react-basics/README.md

 }
 ReactDOM.render(<Test />, document.getElementById('app'));
 ```

+#### Q. ***Why to use PureComponent?
+When to use PureComponent over Component?***
+Both functional-based and class-based components have the same downside: they always re-render when their parent component re-renders even if the props do not change.

+Also, class-based components always re-render when its state is updated (`this.setState()` is called) even if the new state is equal to the old state.
+Moreover, when a parent component re-renders, all of its children are also re-rendered, and their children too, and so on.

+That behaviour may mean a lot of wasted re-renderings.
+Indeed, if our component only depends on its props and state, then it shouldn’t re-render if neither of them changed, no matter what happened to its parent component.

+That is precisely what PureComponent does - it stops the vicious re-rendering cycle.
+PureComponent does not re-render unless its props and state change.

+**When to use PureComponent**

+* We want to avoid re-rendering cycles of component when its props and state are not changed, and
+* The state and props of component are immutable, and
+* We do not plan to implement own `shouldComponentUpdate()` lifecycle method.

+On the other hand, we should not use `PureComponent()` as a base component if:

+* props or state are not immutable, or
+* Plan to implement own `shouldComponentUpdate()` lifecycle method.

 #### Q. ***How Virtual-DOM is more efficient than Dirty checking?***
 #### Q. ***Is setState() is async?
 Why is setState() in React Async instead of Sync?***